-Every year two and a half thousand young people with autism start out on university life.
-But faced with the additional challenges brought by their condition the experience can be overwhelming and a higher drop-out rate is seen.
-Yet with support or inclusive practice, students with autism can excel in higher education.
+Every year, two and a half thousand young people with autism start out on university life.
+Faced with the additional challenges their condition may bring, the experience can be overwhelming; drop-out rates are much higher among the autistic student population than their neurotypical peers.
+With support or inclusive practice, however, students with autism can excel in higher education.

 A team of facilitators from the The National Autistic Society (NAS) will be working with Brain in Hand to give people with autism the vital support needed to realise their potential.

-Installed on their phone, Brain in Hand enables each student to access personalised coping strategies, when and where they need it.
-Whether it’s a change of course schedule, sensory issues triggered by a crowded space, or anxieties caused by social situations; they can go to their Brain in Hand app and immediately remind themselves of the solutions that work best for them.
+Installed on their phone, Brain in Hand enables each student to access personalised coping strategies when and where they need them.
+Whether it’s a change of course schedule, sensory issues triggered by a crowded space, or anxieties caused by social situations, they can go to their Brain in Hand app and immediately remind themselves of the solutions that work best for them.

-But if additional help is needed, there’s also a ‘red button’ feature, giving the option to request urgent assistance from the NAS facilitators.
-This is a vital part of the system, as it helps a student receive the attention they need when they need it most, not just when they are scheduled to see a member of the university support team.
+If additional help is needed, there’s also a ‘red button’ feature, giving the option to request urgent assistance from the NAS facilitators.
+This is a vital part of the system: it helps a student receive the attention they need when they need it most, not just when they are scheduled to see a member of the university support team.

-One student, Dagmawit Mekuria, 22, from London, has just completed her first year of a Foundation Degree in Inclusive Performance at Chickenshed Theatre Company, in partnership with Middlesex University and is one of the students using Brain in Hand.
+One student, Dagmawit Mekuria, a 22-year-old from London, has just completed her first year of a Foundation Degree in Inclusive Performance.
+She studies at Chickenshed Theatre Company, in partnership with Middlesex University, and is one of the students using Brain in Hand.
 Dagmawit shares her experience:

 “Brain in Hand has helped me to solve all sorts of problems by myself, which has really built my confidence.
 For example, I have an issue with eye contact when I talk with friends.
 To solve this, I plan in advance what I can say to a person, which is something I put into my Brain in Hand.